 Sheila Bair has had a long and distinguished career in government, academia, and finance.
 Widely respected for her expertise in financial regulation and consumer protection, Ms. Bair currently serves on a number of corporate and fintech boards, while continuing her advocacy for common sense policies to promote financial system stability and responsible lending practices, including her strong national leadership against rising college costs and excessive student debt.

-Ms. Bair is perhaps best known as Chair of the Federal Deposit Insurance Corporation (FDIC) from 2006 to 2011, when she steered the agency through the worst financial crisis since the Great Depression.
+Ms. Bair is perhaps best known as chair of the Federal Deposit Insurance Corporation (FDIC) from 2006 to 2011, when she steered the agency through the worst financial crisis since the Great Depression.
 Throughout her five-year term, Ms. Bair maintained a singular focus on the banking public, securing for bank depositors seamless, uninterrupted access to their insured accounts even as the FDIC managed 370 bank failures.
 She received numerous awards and recognition for her leadership at the FDIC, including the JFK Library’s Profiles in Courage Award.
 She was twice named by Forbes Magazine as the second most powerful woman in the world and was dubbed the “little guy’s protector in chief” by Time Magazine.
-Time also placed her on the coveted “Time 100” most influential people, and profiled her on its cover, along with Elizabeth Warren and Mary Schapiro, as one of the “New Sheriffs of Wall Street”.
+Time also placed her on the coveted “Time 100” most influential people and profiled her on its cover as one of the “New Sheriffs of Wall Street.”

 Ms. Bair’s relentless focus on the public interest has always been a hallmark of her government career.
-As a senior advisor (1981-88) to former Senate Majority Leader Robert Dole, she was known for her work on legislation to protect voting rights, international human rights, and the disabled.
-As a Commissioner of the Commodity Futures Trading Commission (1991-95) and Chair of its Financial Products Advisory Committee she sounded early warnings on the rapidly growing unregulated derivatives markets and argued for CFTC authority to ban fraud and manipulation in those markets.
-As the Assistant Secretary for Financial Institutions at the Treasury Department (2001-2002) she worked to stabilize and secure our financial infrastructure in the wake of the horrific 9/11 attacks and strengthen the laws against terrorist-financing.
+As a senior advisor (1981-1988) to former Senate Majority Leader Robert Dole, she was known for her work on legislation to protect voting rights, international human rights, and the disabled.
+As a commissioner of the Commodity Futures Trading Commission (1991-1995) and chair of its Financial Products Advisory Committee, she sounded early warnings on the rapidly growing unregulated derivatives markets and argued for CFTC authority to ban fraud and manipulation in those markets.
+As the assistant secretary for Financial Institutions at the Treasury Department (2001-2002) she worked to stabilize and secure our financial infrastructure in the wake of the 9/11 attacks and strengthen the laws against terrorist-financing.

-Though Ms. Bair has spent most of her career with government and nonprofits, she also worked for many years in the private sector, serving as legal counsel and later a Senior Vice President with the NYSE (1988-1990, 1995-2000).
-A life-long Main Street Republican, her regulatory philosophy embraces market-oriented solutions, as she believes that simple rules which align economic incentives with regulatory objectives are the most effective form of regulation.
-She currently serves on a number of corporate boards, including Thomson Reuters, Host Hotels, and the Industrial and Commercial Bank of China (ICBC) the largest bank by assets in the world.
+Ms. Bair also worked for many years in the private sector, serving as legal counsel and later a senior vice president with the NYSE (1988-1990, 1995-2000).
+A lifelong Main Street Republican, her regulatory philosophy embraces market-oriented solutions.
+She currently serves on a number of corporate boards, including Thomson Reuters, Host Hotels, and the Industrial and Commercial Bank of China (ICBC), the largest bank by assets in the world.
 She holds advisory positions with the China Bank Regulatory Commission and Grupo Santander.

-Ms. Bair has published numerous columns in the Wall Street Journal, NY Times, Washington Post, Financial Times, Fortune Magazine, and American Banker.
-She the author of NY Times Best Seller Bull by the Horns, her 2012 memoir of the financial crisis, and has also written books for children on financial matters including her young adult book on the crisis, Bullies of Wall Street, and picture books on financial basics, Rock Brock and the Savings Shock, and Isabel’s Car Wash.
+Ms. Bair has published numerous columns in the Wall Street Journal, New York Times, Washington Post, Financial Times, Fortune Magazine, and American Banker.
+She the author of New York Times Best Seller Bull by the Horns, her 2012 memoir of the financial crisis, and has also written books for children on financial matters including Bullies of Wall Street, and picture books on financial basics, Rock Brock and the Savings Shock, and Isabel’s Car Wash.